academic/awesome-datascience/README.md

 ## Training Resources
 **[`^        back to top        ^`](#awesome-data-science)**

 How do you learn data science?
 By doing data science, of course!
 Okay, okay - that might not be particularly helpful when you're first starting out.
-In this section, we've listed some learning resources, in a rough order from least to greatest commitment - [Tutorials](#tutorials), [Massively Open Online Courses (MOOCs)](#moocs), [Intensive Programs](#intensive-programs), and [colleges](#colleges).
+In this section, we've listed some learning resources, in a rough order from least to greatest commitment - [Tutorials](#tutorials), [Massively Open Online Courses (MOOCs)](#moocs), [Intensive Programs](#intensive-programs), and [Colleges](#colleges).

 ### Tutorials